Football News

 The Bonn-headquartered German courier service became the front-of-shirt sponsor for Manchester United’s training kits in a four-year deal worth at least £40 million in August 2011.

-In 2012, convinced that they would be able to generate more funds, the Glazer family, principal owners of MUFC, bought out DHL’s contract.
+In 2012, convinced that they would be able to generate more funds, the Glazer family, principal owners of MUFC at the time, bought out DHL’s contract.
 Manchester United’s training kit sponsorship was later given to Aon Corp.
 DHL, though, continues to serve as the club’s Official Logistics Partner.

 In September 2024, MUFC announced a multi-year extension of their partnership with DHL, keeping it on board as their Official Logistics Partner until 2027.